Copyright © 2004-2010 DogStar Kennel

 Plastic Insulated Cups

-Plastic (the kind that you get at camping places that don't brake) silver ware
+Plastic (the kind that you get at camping places that are very hard to break) silver ware

 Tie Outs for animals

-Pillow Case (for sit upons to be tucked in for pillows)
+Pillow Case (your sit upons to be tucked in for pillows)

 Camera

-Flashlight (I carry two, one is the lantern type)
+Flashlight (I carry at least two, one is the lantern type)

 Hand Sanitizer